Pleuromeia: Taxonomy

-It has been suggested that Sadovnikovia (Kungurian) is the common ancestor of both the Isoetaceae and the Pleuromeiaceae.
-The earliest species of the extant genus Isoetes is known from the Lower Triassic, its extinct sister genus Annalepis occurs later during the Triassic.
-The Pleuromeiaceae seems to be represented by the subsequent development of the genera Viatcheslavia (Roadian), Signacularia (Wordian), Pleuromeia (Induan to Anisian) and Ferganodendron (Ladinian–Carnian) from each other.

-History of discovery

 When the Cathedral of Magdeburg was under repair during the 1830s, a block of sandstone crashed and split open, revealing a fragment of the stem of Pleuromeia sternbergi.
 This was described by George Graf zu Munster in 1839 as a species of Sigillaria.
 Corda later assigned the species to the new genus Pleuromeya.
 The sandstone had been mined in a quarry near Bernburg (Saale) where later on numerous specimens of Pleuromeia were found, including cones.
 P. sternbergi has since been found in other Lower and Middle Buntsandstein deposits elsewhere in Germany, France and Spain.
 Other species have been described from several localities in Russia, Australia, South America and Japan.

+Pleuromeia is placed in the family Pleuromeiaceae within the Isoetales, closely related to Isoetaceae, the family which contains modern Isoetes.
+Around 20 species of Pleuromeia have been described, predominantly from the Northern Hemisphere, though it is not clear that all of these species are valid.

+Table of species after Deng et al. 2023.

+The placement of the species Pleuromeia dubia from the Early Triassic of Australia in the genus has been questioned, due to its anatomy strongly differing from the typical species of the genus.

+Evolutionary history

+The earliest members of the genus are known from the earliest Triassic (Induan) of North China, with the genus becoming abundant and globally distributed during the following Olenekian.
+During the Anisian, the genus declined following the development of a more warm humid climate and the subsequent diversification of other plant groups, with the youngest records of the genus being from the early Ladinian of North China, around 241.0-241.6 million years ago, with the genus likely being extinct by the beginning of the Late Triassic.